The walls have ears: why confidentiality is essential

 Often referred to as “proprietary information” or “trade secrets”, this can be anything from recipes to internal policy documents, to lists of client information, to potential leads in a sales environment.

 Anything considered proprietary by your business or employer must be carefully protected.
-If it would be illegal or improper for this information to be obtained by a rival firm, it is your duty to safeguard it.
-While what is illegal is often clear, what is improper is less so - educate yourself on the customs and get to know the rules of the company you work for.
+If it would be illegal or improper for this information to be obtained by a rival firm or individual, it is your duty to safeguard it.
+While what is illegal is often clear, what is improper is less so.

 In industry, manufacturing processes and methods are viewed as proprietary.
-In financial services, items such as business plans, financial data or budgets might be the priority.
+In financial services, this can include items such as business plans, financial data or budgets.
 In a tech company, computer programs, coding languages and specific hardware components may be viewed as intellectual property, and therefore subject to secrecy.